Co-op Sectors

 NCBA CLUSA: A Century of Impact

 Around the world, co-ops employ 280 million people and catalyze economic and social development.
-Cooperative business models create inclusive economies in areas where societal barriers have left behind many individuals.
+Cooperative business models create inclusive economies in areas where societal barriers have left many individuals behind.
+For more than 100 years, NCBA CLUSA has leveraged the shared resources of the cooperative movement to engage and empower people from all walks of life.

 Membership Opportunities